-Most commonly, a masterplan describes and maps an overall development concept, including present and future land use, urban design and landscaping, built form, infrastructure, circulation and service provision.
+Most commonly, a masterplan describes and maps an overall development concept which may include present and future land use; urban design and landscaping; built form; infrastructure; circulation and service provision.
 A masterplan is based on an understanding of place and it is intended to provide a structured approach to creating a clear and consistent framework for development.
 A masterplan is generally used where there is a greater degree of certainty regarding the development of a specific site.